Ramen96/fileSync/README.md

 ### Backend
 - [x] Fix bug where uploaded files are placed in the root directory regardless of the current view
+- [ ] Fix bug where files that are not in root are not deleted
 - [ ] Implement intelligent file search using embeddings or fuzzy matching
 - [ ] Create REST endpoints for tag creation and management
 - [ ] Enable recursive deletion of folders and their contents